creimers/RTSPtoWebRTC/README.md

 RTSP Stream to WebBrowser over WebRTC based on Pion

-full native! not use ffmpeg or gstreamer
+Fully native!
+No use of ffmpeg or gstreamer.

-if you need RTSPtoWSMP4f use https://github.com/deepch/RTSPtoWSMP4f
+If you need RTSPtoWSMP4f use https://github.com/deepch/RTSPtoWSMP4f.

 ## Team